Who-Are-We-Now/What-is-Life/src/index.md

 This was our first foray into the field known today as “artificial life” or “ALife.”{% endimg %}

+{% endchapter %}
+{% chapter 'artificial-life' %}
+{% chapter_opener %}
 ## Artificial life

-**Von Neumann’s work on self-reproducing automata shows us that, in a universe whose physical laws did not allow for computation, it would be impossible for life to evolve.** Luckily, the physics of our universe *do* allow for computation, as proven by the fact that we can build computers—and that we’re here at all.
+**Von Neumann’s work on self-reproducing automata shows us that, in a universe whose physical laws did not allow for computation, it would be impossible for life to evolve.**

+Luckily, the physics of our universe *do* allow for computation, as proven by the fact that we can build computers—and that we’re here at all.

 Now we’re in a position to ask: in a universe capable of computation, *how often* will life arise?
 Clearly, it happened here.
-Was it a miracle, an inevitability, or somewhere in between?
+Was it a miracle, an inevitability, or somewhere in between?{% endchapter_opener %}

 A few collaborators and I set out to explore this question in late 2023.[^32] Our first experiments made use of an esoteric programming language invented thirty years earlier by a Swiss physics student and amateur juggler, Urban Müller.
 I’m afraid he called this language … Brainfuck.
 Please direct all naming feedback his way.